Medically Reviewed

 With facilities scattered across the country, American Addiction Centers offers the full spectrum of care, and rehab centers are in-network with myriad insurance providers, which typically cover part or all treatment costs.

-Contact an AAC admissions navigator at to learn more about treatment and payment options, or fill out our insurance verification form to check insurance benefits.
-Treatment professionals can speak with you 24/7 to answer your confidential questions and help you take the first steps toward recovery today.
+Reach out to connect with an AAC admissions navigator to learn more about treatment and payment options, or fill out our insurance verification form to check insurance benefits.
+Treatment professionals are available 24/7 to answer your confidential questions and help you take the first steps toward recovery today.